TobikoData/sqlmesh/docs/reference/cli.md

 ```

 ## render

 ```
 Usage: sqlmesh render [OPTIONS] MODEL

   Render a model's query, optionally expanding referenced models.

 Options:
-  -s, --start TEXT   The start datetime of the interval for which this command
+  -s, --start TEXT       The start datetime of the interval for which this
-                     will be applied.
+                         command will be applied.
-  -e, --end TEXT     The end datetime of the interval for which this command
+  -e, --end TEXT         The end datetime of the interval for which this
-                     will be applied.
+                         command will be applied.
-  --execution-time TEXT The execution time used (defaults to now).
+  --execution-time TEXT  The execution time (defaults to now).
-  --expand TEXT      Whether or not to expand materialized models (defaults to
+  --expand TEXT          Whether or not to expand materialized models
-                     False).
+                         (defaults to False).
 If True, all referenced models are expanded as raw queries.
 Multiple model names can also be specified, in which case only they will be expanded as raw queries.
   --dialect TEXT         The SQL dialect to render the query as.
+  --no-format            Disable fancy formatting of the query.
   --help                 Show this message and exit.
 ```

 ## rewrite

 ```
 Usage: sqlmesh rewrite [OPTIONS] SQL